 The LLB has an obvious appeal to anyone wishing to develop a career in the legal profession, but a law degree is seen as an equally attractive option for a variety of individuals and employers in spheres as diverse as teaching, public sectors, housing, administration, social and welfare services as well as commerce and industry generally.

 The LLB degree is therefore both an academic discipline worthy of study in its own right, and a qualification paving the way for entry to the Scottish legal profession.

 The Educational Route to Enter the Legal Profession:

 After completion of an LLB, it is necessary to complete the Diploma in Professional Legal Practice.
 Places on the Diploma in Professional Legal Practice are limited and are awarded by reference to academic performance.

 After completion of the Diploma in Professional Legal Practice, intending solicitors need to undertake a two year traineeship in a law firm.
 Applications are made directly to law firms and there is increasing competition for traineeship places each year.

 Graduates wishing to join the Scottish Bar, as an advocate, have to do a one year Bar traineeship in a solicitors firm, following by nine months ‘devilling’ with an existing advocate.

 For further information about careers as a solicitor or an advocate, please visit the following websites:

 Please also note that gaining an LLB does not guarantee a career as a solicitor or advocate.
 The LLB is a well-respected degree and considered to be a solid foundation for a number of different career paths.

-Information Sessions for the Part-Time LLB and Full-Time Graduate Entry degrees will take place on Wednesday 12 March and Wednesday 14 May 2014.
-Please complete and return the form below if you wish to attend one of these sessions.
+Information Sessions for the Part-Time LLB and Full-Time Graduate Entry degrees will take place on Wednesday 14 May 2014.
+Please register here if you wish to attend one of these sessions.